Jollywatt/typst-fletcher/src/shapes.typ

 }

+/// A truncated rectangle node shape.
+///
+/// #diagram(
+/// 	node-stroke: maroon,
+/// 	node-fill: maroon.lighten(90%),
+/// 	node((0,0), `octagon`, shape: fletcher.shapes.octagon)
+/// )
+///
+/// - node (dictionary): A node dictionary, containing:
+///   - `size`
+/// - extrude (length): The extrude length.
+/// - truncate (number, length): Size of the truncated corners.
+A number is
+///   interpreted as a ratio of the smaller of the node's width or height.
 #let octagon(node, extrude, truncate: 0.5) = {
 	let (w, h) = node.size
 	let (x, y) = (w/2 + extrude, h/2 + extrude)